-‘The Young And The Restless’ Recap For Wednesday, August 29: Phyllis Nearly Outs Herself To Sharon!
+‘The Young And The Restless’ Recap For Wednesday, August 29: Phyllis Nearly Outs Herself To Sharon

 Phyllis quickly covered and said they were discussing Summer when the topic arose.
 She kept things somewhat vague, and Sharon may have bought it.
 Then they acknowledged Victoria’s (Amelia Heinle) impending breakdown along with the fact that parenting young daughters can have some stressful moments.
 Phyllis advised Sharon to wait until Faith (Alyvia Alyn Lind) grows up.

 Speaking of Victoria, she happened across Rey (Jordi Vilasuso) at the Dive Bar.
-He recognized her from the Internet, and, of course, the photo he’d snapped of her moments before.
-Then, she joined her parents at the Club, and she and Victor had some tense moments when he criticised her for being late.
+He recognized her from the internet, and of course, the photo he’d snapped of her moments before.
+Then, she joined her parents at the Club, and she and Victor had some tense moments when he criticized her for being late.
 Nikki (Melody Thomas Scott) covered for her, and Victor apologized and asked Victoria to stay for dinner.
 He even called Abby (Melissa Ordway) to invite her.

 Seems like Sharon is getting suspicious. ????
 Do you think she’ll figure out what Nick and Phyllis were really doing that night? #YR pic.twitter.com/RCbAhbnVHF